-For car users, the calculation is more complex, because every car driving agent may experience another travel time, depending on its departure time and the length of the traffic jam at the bottleneck.
-But according to (19, 20) we can assume that the agents chose their departure times in an optimal way.
-This means, every agent will experience the same total utility over the day: While some may spend more time traveling (by being stuck in a traffic jam) but arrive at the right time at the work place, other agents may decide to leave early, traveling the whole route with free speed but also arrive at work early, foregoing any utility by performing an activity because the work place is still closed.
-Other agents again may stay longer at home, traveling after the jam has disappeared, arriving late at work and receiving a penalty for that.
-One can obtain results by just looking at the first and the last agent.
-For those, one needs to have where β{early} is the opportunity cost of time that agents forego by being early at work, but not being able to actually perform the activity.
-The opportunity cost can be approximated by the marginal opportunity cost, i.e.
+For car users, the calculation is more complex.
+Following (23, 20) we will assume that at the end of the day every agent will have experienced the same total utility: While some may spend more time traveling (by being stuck in a traffic jam) but arrive at the right time at the work place, other agents may decide to leave early, traveling the whole route with free speed but also arrive at work early, foregoing any utility by performing an activity because the work place is still closed.
+Other agents again may stay longer at home, traveling after the jam has disappeared, arriving late at work and receiving the schedule delay penalty for that.
+One can obtain results by just looking at the first and the last agent to arrive at work.
+When equating Eq.
+9 for these two, the travel time drops out because it is the same for both, and one arrives at where the LHS refers to the person who arrives early, and who suffers $\tau_h$ , $\tau_w$ reductions of his/her activity durations.
+After linearization and dropping terms that cancel out, this becomes